vryy/4C/doc/readthedocs/tut_fsi_preexo_2d.rst

    in order to remove the Dirichlet boundary conditions from the fluid (=slave) interface degrees of freedom.

 Create the input file as desribed above.
-Start BACI as usual.
+Start |FOURC| as usual.

 structure split
 ~~~~~~~~~~~~~~~